A spliced preferential attachment model for degree distributions in networks: Introduction

 \section{Introduction}

-Networks appear in many fields such as sociology, politics, epidemiology, and economics.
-Statistical methods have been used to study networks that appear in these fields and beyond, from the use of stochastic block models to detect communities within the French political blogosphere \citep{Latouche11}, to using Exponential Random Graph Models (ERGMs) to analyse the global trade network \citep{Setayesh22}, and the use of mechanistic models in neuroscience to investigate the patterns of connections in neural systems \citep{Betzel17}.
+Networks have become powerful tools for representing and analysing complex systems, with uses in a large array of fields.
+In network science and statistics, they have been studied by various families of models, from stochastic block models for detecting communities online \citep{Latouche11}, to exponential random graph models (ERGMs) for analysing the global trade network \citep{Setayesh22}, and mechanistic models for investigating patterns in neural systems \citep{Betzel17}.

-One example of mechanistic models is the preferential attachment (PA) model, where as a network grows and new vertices join, they connect to those already present in the network with probabilities proportional to some preference function of their in-degrees.
-The well-known Barabási-Albert (BA) model is a special case of this when \(b(k) = k+1\) \citep{Barabasi99}.